boriksim/TelegramBotCoinFlip/README.md

 - `/cat` — Sends a random cat photo.
 - `/dog` — Sends a random dog photo.
 - `/lang` — Choice of user language.
-- `/stylize` — Redaction of your image.
+- `/stylize` — Stylizing of your image.

 ---